michaeltsai25/michaeltsai25/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on a stochastic algorithm to decrypt a Monoalphabetic Substitution without a given key.
+- 🔭 I’m currently working on an algorithm to decrypt a substitution cipher without a given key
 - 🌱 I’m currently learning HTML/CSS
-- 👯 I’m looking to collaborate on a Computational Physics project for the summer
+- 👯 I’m looking to collaborate on a computational physics project for the summer
-- 🤔 I’m looking for help with a reinforcement learning solution to Monoalphabetic Substitution
+- 🤔 I’m looking for help with debugging my current project
 - 💬 Ask me about Python, Java, Machine Learning
 - 📫 How to reach me: michaelktsai@gmail.com
 - 😄 Pronouns: He/Him